ICBE Privacy Statement

 We will not disclose your Personal Data to third parties unless you have consented to our doing so.
 We will, however, disclose your Personal Data if we believe in good faith that we are required to disclose it in order to comply with any applicable law, a summons, a search warrant, a court, workplace relations forum, regulatory order, or other statutory requirement.

-Credit card details processed on line are via a secure on-line payment and ICBE does not have access to this information.
-However, credit card payments by via telephone/email/fax will only be retained until payment for the event has been successfully completed.
+Credit card payments are taken by telephone and will only be retained until payment for the event has been successfully completed.

 All employees and contractors are required to comply with this Privacy Statement when they process personal data on our behalf.
 Any failure by ICBE employees or parties contracted to ICBE to comply with the data protection rules (including as they are outlined in this Privacy Statement) may result in disciplinary action or sanction.